Powerful Hurricane Irma could be next weather disaster

 Right now, the GFS has Irma taking a more northerly track that curves to the north before it reaches the Caribbean, thus making a US landfall much less likely.

-The European model keeps the storm tracking further west and into the Caribbean by the middle of next week.
+The European model keeps the storm tracking further west, nearing the Bahamas by the end of next week.

 “The ECMWF sees a much stronger ridge or Bermuda High (than the GFS) which forces Irma west, whereas the GFS has a weaker ridge and a more rightward, parabolic track,” said Ryan Maue, a meteorologist with WeatherBell Analytics.